-At the end of the project, you will be required to provide an independent financial audit of all eligible expenditure from the project.
+You will be required to provide an independent financial audit of all eligible expenditure from the project half way through the program and at the end of the project.

 A.2 Labour expenditure

 Eligible labour expenditure for the grant covers the direct labour costs of employees you directly employ on the core elements of the project.
 We consider a person an employee when you pay them a regular salary or wage, out of which you make regular tax instalment deductions.